Thaeimos/aws-terraform/README.md

     - Load balancer.
     - Auto-scalation group.
     - S3, ECR and Cloudwatch VPC endpoints.
+    - Healthcheck separated endpoint for target group.
+    - Variable substitution using placeholders.
+    - Use AWS Secrets Manager to put sensitive data in the templates and in the task.

 - External endpoint of type "application" for exposing the 3 tier web stack.